giuliodondi/kOS-Shuttle_OPS1/README.md

 - both fields will be yellow when the guidance algorithm is unconverged, then turn green once the algorithm stabilises
 - At the top, below the title, you have the MECO velocity indicator.
 It's a slider which ranges from 7000 to 8000 m/s and the CO symbol indicates the desired cutoff speed.
 The triangle indicates the current orbital velocity and should stop at the CO mark at MECO.
 - In the middle is now a plot of altitude on the vertical vs. orbital velocity on the horizontal.
 The long central curve is the nominal trajectory, which droops during the late stages of ascent (this is normal and realistic).
-    - The track to the left of the nominal trajectory is the trajectory for a retrograde launch out of Vandenberg.
+    - The dashed track to the left of the nominal trajectory is the trajectory for a retrograde launch out of Vandenberg.
+In that case the Shuttle moves against the Earth's rotation and so orbital velocity is lower at the start
-    - The track on the right below nominal is the drooped trajectory in case of a TAL or ATO abort, ideally the Shuttle should never cross below this track
 - The ticks along the trajectory plot represent abort boundaries:
     - TAL indicates the last TAL opportunity
     - ATO indicates the earliest ATO opportunity, although ATO is currently only available after TAL